edjson/pygame-game/README.md

 ## How It Works

 Every run logs frame-by-frame data — movement, accuracy, evasion, upgrade choices, and positioning.
 After the game ends this log is sent to an LLM (Groq / LLaMA 3.3) which produces a structured player profile.
-That profile is merged with previous sessions using exponential smoothing and saved to disk.
+That profile is merged with previous sessions using exponential smoothing and saved to disk at a 70 / 30 ratio.
 The next time you play, enemies spawn with scaled stats and use a counter-strategy tailored to your profile.

 During a run, a lightweight version of the same analysis runs live every time a stage clears (from stage 3+), so enemies start adapting mid-session without waiting for game-over.
+This was implemented because at start the enemy will not know the player.
+This way having the 3 stages info gathering, the enemy would be better informed.

 ---